The Five Guiding Principles

 1. Advancing Healthcare Quality and Patient Safety

-• PatientCareLink (PCL) assists participating healthcare organizations to monitor and report progress on their efforts to continuously improve quality of care and patient safety.
+• PatientCareLink(PCL) assists participating healthcare organizations in monitoring and reporting progress on their efforts to continuously improve quality of care and patient safety.

 • PCL provides proven patient safety strategies and best practices to guide healthcare organizations to improve their processes and outcomes of care.

-• Our care providers share a broad range of patient care Success Stories that recognize best practices and demonstrate visible improvements in patient outcomes.
+• Our care providers share a broad range of patient care success stories that recognize best practices and demonstrate visible improvements in patient outcomes.

 2. Providing Hospital Staffing that Meets Patient Needs

-• Massachusetts and HARI member hospitals voluntarily make staffing plans available to patients and the public by posting them on the PatientCareLink (PCL) website.
-These annual plans describe staffing in each hospital clinical unit (adult critical care, adult step-down, adult medical, adult surgical, adult medical/surgical combined, behavioral health, rehabilitation and emergency department) by shift.
+• Massachusetts and Hospital Association of Rhode Island (HARI) member hospitals voluntarily make staffing plans available to patients and the public by posting them on the PatientCareLink(PCL) website.
+These annual plans explain staffing by shift in each hospital clinical unit; adult critical care, adult step-down, adult medical, adult surgical, adult medical/surgical combined, behavioral health, rehabilitation and emergency department.

-• The plans also describe the factors that nurse leaders must consider in determining how to care for each patient, and offer information on care provided on an "hours per patient day" basis.
+• The staffing plans also describe the factors that nurse leaders must consider in determining how to care for each patient, and offer information on care provided on an "hours per patient day" basis.
 Nurse leaders who are responsible for putting their facility’s staffing plan together gather information and advice from nurses and other members of the patient care team.

 3. Making Healthcare Data and Performance Measures Transparent and Publicly Available